sewichi/ios-placed-sdk/README.md

 ## Location Permission

+As outlined in Section 5 of the [Placed Affiliate Agreement](https://affiliate.placed.com/placed-affiliate-agreement/), you must satisfy two requirements prior to registering a user with the Placed SDK:

+1. *Gather Express Consent for User Data Collection via Opt-in Dialog*
+In addition having a legally compliant privacy policy describing Placed’s collection of location and device information, you must include a discrete opt-in dialog which gathers express consent for data collection.
+This dialog appears prior to the fine location permission prompt, and includes:
+    - The language: “*Aggregated device data, including location, is measured for the purposes of market research by Placed, Inc.*”
+    - Links to the Placed [Terms of Service](https://www.placed.com/terms-of-service) and [Privacy Policy](https://www.placed.com/privacy-policy)
+    - Buttons to “Accept” or “Cancel”

+1. *Prompt for Background Location Permission*
-This SDK requires Apple's background location permission.
-Under the "Required background modes" key in your app’s main plist file you should make sure to add:
+Under the “Required background modes” key in your app’s main plist file, you will need to add:

-    App registers for location updates
+    - **App registers for location updates**

-In addition, for iOS 11, you must provide all of the following location usage descriptions in your app's plist:

-    NSLocationAlwaysAndWhenInUseUsageDescription
-    NSLocationWhenInUseUsageDescription
-    NSLocationAlwaysUsageDescription
-    NSLocationUsageDescription
+    - **NSLocationAlwaysAndWhenInUseUsageDescription**
+    - **NSLocationWhenInUseUsageDescription**
+    - **NSLocationAlwaysUsageDescription**
+    - **NSLocationUsageDescription**

+For an example of the opt-in dialog and location permission prompt, please refer to the sample app.
+We have also provided a [gallery for inspiration](./gallery) on how you can better integrate the opt-in experience into your app.

-**These permissions are very important to the Placed SDK.
-If your app does not currently use background location permission, please contact a Placed representative.**
+**These permissions are very important to the Placed SDK.** If your app does not currently use background location permission, please contact a Placed representative.

 ## Integration